forestryio/forestry.io/hugo/content/docs/git-sync/index.md

 This guide assumes you already have an existing [GitHub account](https://github.com/signup) and repository with a Jekyll or Hugo project.
 If you don't have an existing project, check out our [Quick start guide](/docs/quickstart/tour/), which contains guides and resources for building your first static site.
 {{% /tip %}}

 Forestry's allows you to import your static site through public and private GitHub repositories.
 This allows Forestry to sync any changes made by editors in Forestry to be committed back to GitHub.
-This also allows developers to work on your website on their local machine, and have all changes by synced back to Forestry.
+This also allows developers to work on your website on their local machine, and have all changes synced back to Forestry.

 ## Importing from GitHub